-We collect personal information about our suppliers from you directly as part of the process of becoming a supplier; from third parties as part of the process of becoming a supplier; and information obtained about you in the course of our working relationship.
-Personal data is collected in many ways: through communications with you either face to face or in writing, email or on the telephone; through monitoring of our websites, CCTV and access control systems, communications systems, email and internet facilities.
+We collect personal information about you, as a valiDATE users, directly from you as part of the process of applying to use the online valiDATE diagnostic tool and information obtained about you in the course of our working relationship.
+Personal data is collected in many ways: through writing, email or on the telephone; through monitoring of our websites, communications systems, email and internet facilities.